- This event has passed.

 One event on February 22, 2020 at 10:00 am

 Originating from Japan, the practice of Kokedama involves carefully removing the root system from a living plant’s container, before surrounding it in a mud cake and wrapping it securely with moss (the word ‘kokedama’ means ‘moss ball’).
-The result is a striking sculptural ‘string garden,’ that can be either hung indoors or outdoors, as a display rather befitting the elegant beauty of the snowdrop.
+The result is a striking sculptural ‘string garden,’ that can be either hung indoors or outdoors, as a display rather befitting the elegant beauty of early Spring bulbs.

 Workshops will be held on Saturday 8th February and Saturday 22 February, from 10am – 12 noon.